terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-1-5-Setting-Up-WebdriverIO-Mocha-Framework-With-Git-Hub-Actions-and-Allure.md

           }
         }

-Now you should have Docker installed, and create a Dockerfile with this configuration:
+Now you should have Docker installed, and create a Dockerfile with this configuration.
+Use environment variables to open the port you want:

         # Use an official Node runtime as a parent image
         FROM node:latest